18. Women and the Great Depression

 On October 29, 1929, later referred to as “Black Tuesday,” the Stock Market crashed.
 Within hours, billions of dollars of market value disappeared.
 The US, and the rest of the world, found itself in the midst of one of the greatest economic catastrophes in modern history.
 After Black Tuesday came years of hard times for the United States, but the country hit its low point between 1932 and 1933.
 Unemployment had reached 25%.
 President Hoover’s inaction and philosophy of pulling oneself up from their bootstraps, led to Franklin Delano Roosevelt’s landslide victory in the 1932 election.
 Struggling Americans were about to see more federal action.

 President Roosevelt did not have a plan to tackle the Depression when he was elected to office, but he filled his cabinet with a variety of progressives--also known as FDR’s “Brain Trust”--who he believed would help shape an effective policy--including the first woman ever to serve in a presidential cabinet: Frances Perkins, Secretary of Labor.
-It’s extremely likely people were confused by her title and she was probably mistaken for a typing secretary at least once, but progress is progress.

 Perkins was a labor rights activist who had previously volunteered at Chicago’s Hull House and served as head of the New York office of the National Consumers’ League.
 The Depression’s impact on Americans’ everyday lives cannot be overstated.
 Because of the ultra-high unemployment rates, most Americans found themselves out of work or underemployed.
 But for women?
 The Depression’s effects were compounded by existing gender ideologies.
-That sounds familiar, doesn’t it?
-A cultural problem that’s generally harder on women because of sexism?

 On October 29, 1929, later referred to as “Black Tuesday,” the Stock Market crashed.
 Within hours, billions of dollars of market value disappeared.
 The US, and the rest of the world, found itself in the midst of one of the greatest economic catastrophes in modern history.
 After Black Tuesday came years of hard times for the United States, but the country hit its low point between 1932 and 1933.
 Unemployment had reached 25%.
 President Hoover’s inaction and philosophy of pulling oneself up from their bootstraps, led to Franklin Delano Roosevelt’s landslide victory in the 1932 election.
 Struggling Americans were about to see more federal action.

 President Roosevelt did not have a plan to tackle the Depression when he was elected to office, but he filled his cabinet with a variety of progressives--also known as FDR’s “Brain Trust”--who he believed would help shape an effective policy--including the first woman ever to serve in a presidential cabinet: Frances Perkins, Secretary of Labor.
-It’s extremely likely people were confused by her title and she was probably mistaken for a typing secretary at least once, but progress is progress.

 Perkins was a labor rights activist who had previously volunteered at Chicago’s Hull House and served as head of the New York office of the National Consumers’ League.
 The Depression’s impact on Americans’ everyday lives cannot be overstated.
 Because of the ultra-high unemployment rates, most Americans found themselves out of work or underemployed.
 But for women?
 The Depression’s effects were compounded by existing gender ideologies.
-That sounds familiar, doesn’t it?
-A cultural problem that’s generally harder on women because of sexism?

 The CCC, one of the most well-known, and well-studied agencies of the New Deal, only hired young men between the ages of 17 and 23.
 The Civil Works Administration (CWA) was a little more lax--but they still almost exclusively hired men.
 Because of existing gender ideologies, women’s roles were mostly limited to those of housewife and mother.
 Consequently, those in positions of power didn’t really consider women in an economic recovery package, and many of the New Deal programs were not initially directed at them.